hth313/OS4/doc/idioms.rst

 .. index:: packed pointers, pointers; packed

-As a ROM word is only 10 bits long, we are lacking a few bits to make up a full 16-bit code pointer.
+As a ROM word is only 10 bits long.
+We are lacking a few bits to make a full 16-bit code pointer.
 Instead of using two words, we can get away with only using 10 bits by observing two things.

 First, the code that are providing the code pointer is in a page relocatable module.
 Normally, we do not know which page we will be executing from.
 This can be found at run-time using the ``PCTOC`` in the operating system.
-In practice, it is often easier to leave it to the called routine to figure it out (as it has the return address on the stack).
+In practice, it is often easier to leave it to the called routine to figure it out (as it has the return address to it on the stack).

-Second, with the page taken care of, we have 12 bits to represent using 10 bits.
+Second, with the page sort of taken care of, we have 12 bits to represent using 10 bits.
 We can do this by aligning the code so that the address we want to pass on is aligned to an even 4-word address.